Wheat Treading at the 16-Sided Barn

-Plantations in colonial America were the crown's principal source for the much wanted luxury item, but the English merchants carefully controlled the market price.
+Plantations in colonial America were the crown's principal source for the much-wanted luxury item, but the English merchants carefully controlled the market price.
 Earning a profit from tobacco meant packaging the dried leaves in barrels then sending those barrels on a journey that could take anywhere from 27-138 days.
-Once the product arrived in port, the priced was determined by the buyers in the port and often not for a fair price.
+Once the product arrived in port, the price was determined by the buyers in the port and often not for a fair price.
 When the price was lower than expected some unscrupulous merchants would even advance currency against next year's crop leaving many colonial American farmers in debt to British merchants.

 As a food supply, wheat offered much greater flexibility.

 During his 30 years as a wheat farmer, Washington worked diligently to improve his production.
-He built a new mill in 1770, to replace his father's decrepit structure, and then incorporated Oliver Evans' latest innovations during the early 1790s.
-Evans had patented a system of conveyers that accommodated a one-man milling operation.
+He had built a new mill in 1770, to replace his father's decrepit structure, and then incorporated Oliver Evans' latest innovations during the early 1790s.
+Evans had patented a system of conveyors that accommodated a one-man milling operation.
 Washington saw the Evans mill as the wave of the future.